Giant Nonlinear Photon-Drag Currents in Moir\'e Bilayers: Introduction

-\textit{Introduction.}---Second-order photogalvanic responses have garnered sustained interest as powerful probes of symmetry and band geometry in quantum materials \cite{hosur2011, morimoto2016, dejuan2017, rangel2017, wang2020, ahn2020, ahn2022, chaudhary2022, resta2024, sivianes2025, avdoshkin2025}.
-However, this nonlinear dc photocurrent vanishes in centrosymmetric crystals because inversion symmetry forbids any preferred current direction.
-This limitation can be remedied by accounting for momentum transfer from photons to carriers, but the resulting photon-drag effect is typically negligible since free-space photons carry little momentum.
+The generation of dc photocurrents via the bulk photovoltaic effect represents a fundamental mechanism for direct light-to-current conversion in quantum materials \cite{hosur2011, morimoto2016, dejuan2017, rangel2017, wang2020, ahn2020, ahn2022, chaudhary2022, resta2024, sivianes2025, avdoshkin2025}.
+However, these nonlinear currents are strictly constrained or entirely forbidden by crystal symmetries (such as mirror or spatial inversion), hindering their exploration in a broader range of material systems.
+Although this restriction can be bypassed by accounting for finite momentum transfer from photons to carriers, the resulting photon-drag effect is typically negligible in conventional settings due to the vanishingly small momentum of free-space optical photons.
 The situation changes when the light field is engineered to enhance momentum transfer.
-Structured beams with spatially varying phase and amplitude, such as tightly focused Gaussian beams, reduce spatial symmetry and effectively supply large momenta through spatial dispersion, enabling measurable photogalvanic signals \cite{ji2019}.
-Polaritonic confinement provides a complementary route: subwavelength surface plasmons and related polaritons compress optical wavelengths by tens to hundreds of times, generating large wavevectors and intense near-field gradients that can amplify photon-drag by orders of magnitude \cite{lezec2002, basov2016, kurman2018}.
-These developments demonstrate that enhanced photon-drag can circumvent symmetry constraints and unlock new regimes of nonlinear optoelectronic response.
+Structured beams with spatially varying phase and amplitude, such as tightly focused Gaussian beams, locally break spatial symmetries and effectively supply large momenta through spatial dispersion, enabling measurable photovoltaic signals \cite{ji2019}.
+Polaritonic confinement provides a complementary route: subwavelength surface plasmons and related polaritons compress optical wavelengths by tens to hundreds of times, generating large wavevectors and intense near-field gradients that can amplify the photon-drag response by orders of magnitude \cite{lezec2002, basov2016, kurman2018}.
+These developments demonstrate that enhanced photon-drag can successfully circumvent crystal symmetry constraints and unlock entirely new regimes of nonlinear optoelectronic response.